Table of Contents

 Serum from the recipient is mixed with cells from the donor’s organ, and the pathologist should look for any signs of hyperacute rejection.
 If there is ABO incompatibility, but the patient needs the transplant urgently, and there are no other alternatives, plasmapheresis can be used to wash out any preformed antibodies, and the transplantation can be performed after that.

 Transplantation of partially HLA compatible bone marrow into a recipient might cause graft-versus-host-disease, which can be fatal.
+This is caused by mature cells that are in the donor’s graft that start attacking the recipient’s cells.
+A donor who is immune competent raises the risks for recipients in blood transfusions as well as stem cells transplants.
 Recent advances in depleting T-cells in the donor’s bone marrow before transplantation lowered the risk of graft-versus-host-disease significantly.

 Mechanisms of Transplant Rejection